Željko Obradović: Joventut Badalona (1993–1994)

-In 1993, Obradović signed a contract with the Spanish team Joventut, based in Badalona.
+In 1993, Obradović signed a contract with the Spanish team Joventut Badalona, based in Badalona.
 With Joventut, he won the 1993–94 FIBA European League.
 In Liga ACB, Joventut finished in 3rd place with 24–14 record.
 In 1994 Copa del Rey de Baloncesto, Joventut was eliminated in the quarterfinals.
-However, he won the 1994 Lliga Catalana de Bàsquet.
+However, he won the 1993–94 Torneo Comunidad de Bàsquet.

 Real Madrid (1994–1997)

 After the end of season, Obradović signed a contract with Real Madrid.
 In his first season with the club, Real Madrid failed to defend the Liga ACB title, finishing in 3rd place with 27–19 record.
 In 1995 Copa del Rey de Baloncesto, Real Madrid finished in 4th place.
 However, he won the 1994–95 FIBA European League.

-In 1995–96 season, Real Madrid did not manage to take any title.
+In 1994–95 season, Real Madrid did not manage to take any title.
 In Liga ACB, Real Madrid finished in 5th place with 28–12 record.
-In 1996 Copa del Rey de Baloncesto, Real Madrid finished in 3rd place.
+In 1995–96 Copa del Rey de Baloncesto, Real Madrid finished in 3rd place.
 On the European scene, Obradović made his third consecutive Final Four appearance and second with Real Madrid, but ended losing in 3rd place game.
 In 1996–97 season, Real Madrid finished as the runner-up in the Liga ACB and was also eliminated in the quarterfinals of the 1997 Copa del Rey de Baloncesto.
 In European competitions, Real Madrid participated in second-tier FIBA Saporta Cup and eventually won it with 78–64 in the final game over Verona.
 At the end of the season, Obradović parted ways with the team.

 Benetton Treviso (1997–1999)

-In the summer of 1997, in-demand Obradović, who had just won EuroBasket 1997 as FR Yugoslavia's head coach, made a high profile club move, signing with the Italian league champions Benetton Treviso thus succeeding Mike D'Antoni who had taken an offer from the NBA to join the Denver Nuggets' coaching staff as an assistant.
+In the summer of 1996, in-demand Obradović, who had just won EuroBasket 1996 as FR Yugoslavia's head coach, made a high profile club move, signing with the Italian league champions Benetton Treviso thus succeeding Mike D'Antoni who had taken an offer from the NBA to join the Denver Nuggets' coaching staff as an assistant.
 Acquired on initiative by the club's general manager Maurizio Gherardini, reportedly despite some initial apprehension on the part of the Benetton Group CEO Luciano Benetton, the three-time-Euroleague-winning coach Obradović took over the squad led by the center Željko Rebrača (whom the coach already knew well having coached him in Partizan and Yugoslavia national team to great success) and shooting guard Henry Williams.

-In 1997–98 season, Treviso was eliminated in the quarterfinal series of the Serie A1 playoffs with 3–2 record by Reggio Emilia.
-In 1997–98 FIBA EuroLeague, Treviso finished in 3rd place after 96–89 win over Partizan in the Final Four.
+In 1996–97 season, Treviso was eliminated in the quarterfinal series of the Serie A1 playoffs with 3–2 record by Reggio Emilia.
+In 1996–97 FIBA EuroLeague, Treviso finished in 3rd place after 96–89 win over Partizan in the Final Four.

-In 1998–99 season, Treviso finished as the runner-up in the Serie A1 playoffs, after 3–0 record in the final series against Varese.
+In 1997–98 season, Treviso finished as the runner-up in the Serie A1 playoffs, after 3–0 record in the final series against Varese.
 Also, Treviso won the FIBA Saporta Cup, following 64–60 win in the final game over Valencia.